 Buying on line typically gives you the option to find the best deals and more often than not you will be offered free next day delivery or the choice to collect from a local branch or airport.

-An alternative option is to apply for a prepaid card for your travel money so that you can carry cash on the card when you travel abroad.
-The card is available in four currencies, GBP US Dollars, South African Rand and of course Euros.
+An alternative option is to apply for a foreign currency debit card for your travel money so that you can carry cash on the card when you travel abroad.
+Wise.com offer a debit card that allows you to exchange pounds for many different currencies, in Europe this would typically be euros.

-Ideal for frequent travellers and can be loaded prior to going abroad thus eliminating the need to carry travellers cheques or large amounts of local currency.
+Ideal for frequent travellers and can be loaded with the currency you need when going abroad, thus eliminating the need to carry travellers cheques or large amounts of local currency.
+You simply draw your money from the card using local cashpoints.
+Be aware that some banks providing the cashpoints will charge you for the transaction, but there are many that don’t.

-If you have stumbled upon this page looking for a foreign exchange broker that deals in larger sums in support of perhaps property purchases abroad or catering for ongoing living costs if you are already an ex pat, then you can take a look at TorFX who would be happy to help you out and offer very competitive rates.
+If you have stumbled upon this page looking for a foreign exchange broker that deals in larger sums, perhaps for that property purchase abroad or for ongoing living costs if you are an ex-pat, then Wise.com might be a good option and they would be happy to help you out with very competitive rates.